mls-m5/medit/README.md

 - [x] Select all (ctrl-a)
 - [x] Case insensitive matching in file list and command palette.
 - [x] Exit to normal mode when saving.
-- [ ] When alt+tab into editor, prevent from typing tab
+- [ ] When alt+tab into editor, prevent from typing tab, also when closing other windows with ctrl + w
 - [ ] Option to restore selection (gv)
 - [x] Status line for common operations (for example saving, changing mode)
 - [ ] Test: Add margin from the cursor to the bottom of the screen (when not on end of file)
+- [ ] Lsp urli-s with special characters is not handled properly

 ## Requirements